triumph-lingerie/vision-describe/replit.md

   - AI still automatically corrects category if it detects a different product type from the image
   - Maintains smart verification but requires explicit user category input
   - Interface now has only Language, Product Category, and Certifications fields
+- July 07, 2025: Fixed OpenAI Vision analysis issues
+  - Updated prompts to require mandatory visual analysis of uploaded images
+  - Removed conservative language that prevented detailed image analysis
+  - Added explicit requirement for AI to describe what it sees in images
+  - Enhanced product identification to use actual visual analysis instead of generic responses
+  - Fixed issue where AI was providing generic descriptions instead of analyzing real product images

 ## User Preferences